Concept art, design and development, 2017.

 The project is a digital interpretation of the existing project originally created by the ice sculptor and artist Peder Istad commissioned by Klimaparken.
 The carvings in the tunnel are creatures found in norse mythology.
 In our design we tried to capture some of the experience and mood of the original tunnel, while elaborating and exploring how to convey some of the mystery and mood that you get from visiting the original in its setting.

 We were given a very open brief with few specification, only that Klimaparken wanted to preserve the tunnel in some way, as it is at risk of melting due to climate change.
 As students apparently given free reigns, there were a series of uncertain compromises in regards to what age group to target, and to what level we could create our design independently of Peder Istad original carvings and sculptures, and there was a number of times we changed parts of our vision and interpretations.
 We were also uncertain of how to approach the mythological figures – as characters made available to a younger audience or more true their more abstract meanings.

-Here is a collection of concept art I did for the project.
+a collection of concept art I did for the project.

 I discuss early stages of development here.